lundjrl/data-management-tool/docs/dmt/database/alter/column.md

 # Altering Columns

-Change the datatype of a column in a database collection.
+Change the datatype of a column in a database table.

 `POST` `/database/alter/column`